dribnet/kerosene/README.md

 # Kerosene: Clean Burning Fuel

-Provides verisioned datasets to [keras](https://github.com/fchollet/keras) projects in hdf5 format with a dead-simple interface.
+Provides verisioned datasets to Machine Learning projects in hdf5 format with a dead-simple interface.

 ## Show me

-Without optional arguments, kerosene behaves nearly identically to keras.datasets: a minimal interface to provide features and labels in a test / train split.
+Without optional arguments, kerosene provides a minimal interface to get features and labels in a test / train split.
+Below are examples of using it with [keras](https://github.com/fchollet/keras).

 ```python
 # MNIST example